Skip to main content

 Edible Qualities

-Pinot Noir Grape is a woody vine that is commonly grown for its edible qualities.
+Pinot Noir Grape is a woody vine that is typically grown for its edible qualities.
 It produces clusters of royal blue round fruit with black overtones which are usually ready for picking from mid to late fall.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: